lattera/articles/personal/2021-10-20_home_infra/article.md

 attacker could theoretically pivot to other systems via carefully crafted malicious syslog messages.
 Would anyone do this?
 I doubt it.
 But it's still within my own threat model.
 At this moment, I'd like to thank the sarcasm gods for terminal escape codes.
+I mainly mention this to demonstrate how I approach data I don't fully trust--I naturally distrust even the data I generate.

 Every system in my infrastructure that can log to syslog have their syslog messages forwarded to this syslog server.
 As a rule: if the